FehFernandes/FehFernandes/README.md

 </p>
 <br>

 <p> I'm a developer/information systems student who loves coding.
-I've coded since I was 15, and that's my real passion.
-My first language was <strong>C</strong>, but now my stack is different </p>
+I love the Arch Linux.
+Learning more and more</p>

 <h4>Front-end:</h4>